 Research

-Our group’s research is at the interface between structural mechanics and soft matter physics.
-We study large shape changes, pattern formation, and instabilities.
-If you are interested in these topics, I encourage you to read a review article from our group entitled “Elasticity and Stability of Shape-Shifting Structures”.
+If you are interested in this field of research, I encourage you to read a recent review article from our group entitled “Elasticity and Stability of Shape-Shifting Structures”.

 Mechanical Metamaterials